AMNH Exhibitions Lab

 The AMNH Exhibitions Lab or AMNH Department of Exhibition is an interdisciplinary art and research team at the American Museum of Natural History that designs and produces museum installations, computer programs and film.
 Founded in 1869, the lab has since produced thousands of installations, many of which have become celebrated works.
 The department is notable for its integration of new scientific research into immersive art and multimedia presentations.
-In addition to the famous dioramas at its home museum and the Rose Center for Earth and Space, the lab has also produced international exhibitions and software such as the revolutionary Digital Universe Atlas.